911 Dispatcher Job Description

 Job summary 1

 Under direct supervision, the 911 Dispatcher performs radio and communications work in the Emergency Communications Center on an assigned shift.
 Answers Emergency 911 and non-emergency calls for service.
 Dispatches appropriate emergency personnel (i.e., Police, Fire, EMS, Animal Control, Public Works, Highway Department, etc.) and equipment to citizen complaints.
-Employee must exercise considerable tact and firmness in obtaining information from distressed persons.
-Employee must exercise independent judgment and initiative in receiving messages, responding to emergency situations, and dispatching calls.
+Employees must exercise considerable tact and firmness in obtaining information from distressed persons.
+Employees must exercise independent judgment and initiative in receiving messages, responding to emergencies, and dispatching calls.
 Reports to the Communications Lead Operator (Supervisor).

 Duties & Responsibilities 1

 Job summary 2

 We are looking for a qualified applicant to fill the position of 911 Dispatcher.
 This position provides excellent benefits, including health insurance, retirement savings programs, wellness discounts and incentives, and many other great benefits such as paid leave time.
 Dispatchers are responsible for processing emergency and non-emergency calls for assistance received by 911.

 Duties & Responsibilities 2